 When I visited, I got to spend the morning with Jordan Leach, Splash Country’s Director of Operations, who gave me the scoop on all of the work happening right now.
 I’ll walk you through the park with my takeaways:

 The landscaping team has been busy planning an intentionally mountain-themed aesthetic as you enter the water park.
 They’re putting in new shrubbery, mulch and plants.
-Rather than typical plants you find in tropical climates, you’ll notice more flora and fauna that’s native to the Smoky Mountains.
+Rather than typical plants you find in tropical climates, you’ll notice more flora that’s native to the Smoky Mountains.

 The two bridges that transverse the Downbound Float Trip (also known as the lazy river) are being updated to have a look and feel that resembles the bridges in Wildwood Grove at Dollywood.
 I love the common threads between the theme park and water park.